Best Money Market Account Rates on SaveBetter in June 2023

 Minimum balance.

-If an MMA requires you to maintain a minimum balance — say, $1,000 — you may incur a fee if the amount in your account dips below that threshold.
-So, if you’d rather be able to access all of your money, be sure to look for an account that requires a low or no minimum balance.
-SaveBetter does not set a minimum balance for the money market accounts accessible through its platform.
+If an MMA requires you to maintain a minimum balance — say, $1,000 — you may incur a fee if your account dips below that threshold.
+Without compromising on accessibility, make sure to look for an account that requires a low or no minimum balance.
+Raisin does not set a minimum balance for leading money market accounts accessible on its platform.

 Fees